The Forestry Act

 Article 52

-Those who violate Paragraph 1 and Paragraph 2 of Article 50 and are involved in the circumstances listed below shall be liable to imprisonment for at least one year but not more than seven years; in addition thereto, a penalty fine of at least one million New Taiwan Dollars (NT$1,000,000) but no more than twenty million New Taiwan Dollars (NT$20,000,000) shall be imposed:
+Those who violate Paragraph 1 and Paragraph 2 of Article 50 and to whom any of the circumstances listed below shall be subject to imprisonment for at least one year but not more than seven years; in addition thereto, a penalty fine of from one million New Taiwan Dollars (NT$1,000,000) to twenty million New Taiwan Dollars (NT$20,000,000) shall be imposed:

-2. Offenses committed by an individual obligated to protect the forest according to a consignment to an organization or other contract agreement.
+2. Offenses committed by an individual obligated to protect the forest based on a consignment from an organization or another contract agreement.

-3. Offenses committed while exercising the right to harvest forest materials.
+3. Offenses committed while exercising the right to harvest forest products.

 4. Offenses by more than two conspirators or the employment of other individuals therefor.

-5. Using stolen goods as raw materials for producing charcoal, turpentine or other products, or for cultivating mushrooms.
+5. The use of stolen goods as raw materials for producing charcoal, turpentine or other products, or for cultivating mushrooms.

 6. Those who use livestock, vessels, vehicles or other equipment for transporting stolen forest products.